 - Ends -

-The information contained within this announcement is deemed to constitute inside information as stipulated under the Market Abuse Regulations (EU) No. 596/2014.
+The information contained within this announcement is deemed to constitute inside information as stipulated under the Market Abuse Regulation (EU) No. 596/2014 which is part of UK law by virtue of the European Union (withdrawal) Act 2018.
 Upon the publication of this announcement, this inside information is now considered to be in the public domain.

 Crossword Cybersecurity plc – Tel: +44 (0) 20 3953 8460